CLIUtils/CLI11/README.md

 CLI::TriggerOff(group2_pointer, disabled_group);
 ```

-These functions make use of the `preparse_callback`, `enabled_by_default()` and `disabled_by_default`.
+These functions make use of `preparse_callback`, `enabled_by_default()` and `disabled_by_default`.
 The triggered group may be a vector of group pointers.
-These methods should only used once per group and will override any previous use of the underlying functions.
-More complex arrangements can be accomplished using similar methodology with a different preparse_callback function that does more.
+These methods should only be used once per group and will override any previous use of the underlying functions.
+More complex arrangements can be accomplished using similar methodology with a custom preparse_callback function that does more.

 ### Configuration file